MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-ingest-client-rest.md

 ## When to Consider Not Using Kusto.Ingest library?
 Generally, using Kusto.Ingest library should be preferred whenever ingesting data to Kusto is considered.<BR>
-When this is not an option (usually due to OS constratints), with some effort one can achieve almost the same functionality.<BR>
+When this is not an option (usually due to OS constraints), with some effort one can achieve almost the same functionality.<BR>
 This article shows how to implement **Queued Ingestion** to Kusto without taking dependency on the Kusto.Ingest package.

 >**Note:** The code below is written in C# making use of Azure Storage SDK, ADAL Authentication library, and NewtonSoft.JSON package in order to simplify the sample code.<BR>If needed, the corresponding code can be replaced with appropriate [Azure Storage REST API](https://docs.microsoft.com/en-us/rest/api/storageservices/blob-service-rest-api) calls, [non-.NET ADAL package](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-authentication-libraries) and any available JSON handling package.